Introduction to Phase Modulation

 Phase Demodulators

-Phase demodulators extract the original message using these critical components:
+Phase demodulators extract the original message using these critical components.
+Accurate measurements are crucial in evaluating the performance of phase demodulators, especially for ultrafast applications.

 - Phase-Locked Loop (PLL): Tracks carrier signal phase changes to recover the modulating signal